geoscience-community-codes/tephra2/README.md

 - *perl* (needed if perl scripts are used)
 - *gmt5 or gmt6* (needed if gmt is used for plotting output)
 - *ncdump* (sometime needed for processing wind files from NOAA REANALYSIS projects)
+- *mpi* (needed to compile and run the inversion executable)

+### Inversion with tephra2
+- see the branch tephra2-inversion for more details